mstevenson/InklewriterSharp/readme.md

 --------

 - **Console App** - see InkleSharp.Examples.Program.cs included in this project for a complete text-only implementation that runs in a Windows command prompt or OS X/Linux terminal.
-- **Unity App** - the InklewriterUnity project runs inklewriter stories in the Unity game engine, mimicking the appearance and functionality of the inklewriter web app.
+- **Unity App** - available as a separate project, the [InklewriterUnity library](https://github.com/mstevenson/InklewriterUnity) plays inklewriter stories through the Unity game engine.

 License
 -------

 The InkleSharp source code is licensed under the MIT License.
-Inkle story files may be used commercially with a credit to inkle studios.
+Inklewriter story files may be used commercially with a credit to inkle studios.